 The Company has a Share Award Incentive Plan ("the Plan") for employees and officers consisting of Restricted Share Awards ("RSA") and Performance Share Awards ("PSA").
-The maximum number of common shares reserved for issuance under the Plan as at March 31, 2020 is 3,750,000 of which 892,801 remain to be issued.
+The maximum number of common shares reserved for issuance under the Plan is 3,750,000 of which 2,407,729 remain to be issued.